Worth a read for anyone, especially those in need of encouragement and comfort.

 and philosophy.”
 Hans Christian Andersen of fairy tale fame, said, “When words fail, music speaks.”

-In each of these descriptions of music, there seems to be an appeal to a transcendent quality?
+In each of these descriptions of music, there seems to be an appeal to a transcendent quality.
 Is this the universal characteristic by which music is united with mankind?
 Is it that music appeals to our higher nature, to the spiritual part of us that is connected with God?
 And is this why even people who profess no formal religious beliefs sometimes claim to find spiritual expression through music?

 Along with those who have considered these questions before me, I would answer with a strong affirmative.
 Music can be a channel through we come to a greater self-discovery as well as to a deeper realization of the meaning of our lives.
 Moreover, music relates to beauty, which leads to God; therefore, music is a vehicle by which we begin to discover our relationship to God.
 Finally, music also has the ability to facilitate a greater understanding between persons.

 Firstly, let us consider how music can lead us to a better knowledge of ourselves and of our lives.
-St. John Paul the Great in his 1999 “Letter to Artists,” (which is a worthwhile read for everyone, no exclusively partakers in the arts) states,
+St. John Paul the Great in his 1999 “Letter to Artists,” (which is a worthwhile read for everyone, not exclusively partakers in the arts) states,

-“Every genuine artistic intuition goes beyond what the senses perceiveand, reaching beneath reality’s surface, strives to interpret its hidden mystery.
+“Every genuine artistic intuition goes beyond what the senses perceive and, reaching beneath reality’s surface, strives to interpret its hidden mystery.
 The intuition itself springs from the depths of the human soul, where the desire to give meaning to one’s own life is joined by the fleeting vision of beauty and of the mysterious unity of things.”

 These eloquent words exemplify the truth that an artistic intuition, which includes musical intuition, is an encounter with beauty and a means of transcending the mere sensory world to see something mysterious and unifying about reality.